mjhouse/ag-lcd/examples/README.md

 Note, that in the case of Arduino Uno, only setups using required pins have been tested to work.

+# Running

-These examples require [ravedude](https://crates.io/crates/ravedude) to be installed.
-You can do that with `cargo install ravedude`.
+* You'll need [ravedude](https://crates.io/crates/ravedude) installed.
+You can do that by following their installation instructions for your system.
+* Edit the `.cargo/config.toml` file for the example you want to run and add the `--port` argument with the correct device id for your hardware USB cable.
+* Open a terminal in the example directory and run with `cargo run`